appbaseio/Docs/src/datamodel.md

 ### Vertex

-Vertex is the only data container in Appbase, except _priorities_, but that support only numerical values.
-A vertex can store a standard JSON object.
+Vertex is the the standard data container in Appbase.
+A vertex can store a valid JSON object and be linked to other vertices via *edges*.

 It can also store nested JSON objects and arrays, but this is only for convenience.
 In practice, vertices act as singular data entities, i.e. you store only the data relevant to a single entity in the real world.
 For e.g. a person's age, name, height, sex can be stored in a single vertex, but the data of his belongings, like a book or a car is a completely different entity.
 This new entity will have properties of its own and they should be stored inside a new vertex.
 Later in this document, we will see how we can create a relation between these two entities.

-A vertex has a primary key, which allows us to interact with that vertex directly.
-To see how that's possible, let's first understand the *Namespace*.

 ### Namespace

 Namespaces are a way to combine _similar_ entities.
-For eg. all vertices storing different users can be stored inside the *user* namespace and all the tweets can be stored inside the *tweet* namespace.
-As described earlier, namespace need not have a specific schema, and different kinds of objects can be stored inside a single namespace.
-Combining similar objects is a good practice, it makes it easy to apply *security rules* and *search vertices*.
+For eg. all vertices storing different users can be stored inside the *user* namespace and all the tweets (repreented as vertices) can be stored inside the *tweet* namespace.
+Since namespace is a logical container, different kinds of objects can be stored inside a single namespace.
+This allows searching for *similar vertices* and applying *security rules* with ease.

 Namespaces are *searchable*.
-We are using open source [ElasticSearch](http://www.elasticsearch.org/) in the backend to support this.
-See [this documentation](http://docs.appbase.io/docs/js.html#namespace-reference-search) for more details.
+We are using the open-source [ElasticSearch](http://www.elasticsearch.org/) behind the scenes to support this use-case.
+See [this documentation](http://docs.appbase.io/docs/search.html) for a quick intro on how search works.

-Namespace combined with the primary key of the vertex, allows direct interaction with a vertex.
-For eg. if the primary key of the *user* vertices is the email of the user, we can point to the vertex by the path: *user/sagar@appbase.io*.
-This would be an *entry point* in the Graph.
-I.E. you will start exploring the graph from this vertex, and then go through its *edges* - *out vertices*, to interact with more of the graph.

-When you want to store objects like *tweets* or *chat-groups*, which will always be stored as *Relations* from a *user* vertex, you shouldn't care about the primary key, as you won't be using them as *entry points*.
-But you should care about the *uniqueness* of the primary key, as otherwise it will overwrite another vertex.
-All Appbase client libraries have a convenient method `Appbase.uuid()` for this purpose.

-For convenience, when you don't care about the namespace and the primary key of the vertex, we create vertices for you in the namespace named **misc**, with a UUID as its primary key.
-This way it is possible to push JSON objects to Appbase without worrying about their namespace or key.

-### Edge (One-to-One relationship)
+### Edge (one-to-one relationships)

-After creating entities, its time to create relations amongst them and *edges* are the way to do it.
+After creating entities, its time to create relations amongst them via *edges*.

-An edge is a directional link connecting two vertices for a purpose, a *One-to-One relation*.
-Edges have names and generally the relation between the vertices becomes the name of the edge.
-Eg. a book has an author, a husband has wife and a child has a mother.
-The edges would be _book vertex_ `--authouredBy->` _person vertex_, _man vertex_ `--marriedTo->` _woman vertex_.
+An edge is a *named* directional link connecting two vertices for a purpose, a *one-to-one relation*.
+For instance, a book has an author, a husband has wife and a child has a mother.
+The edges for these would be _book vertex_ `--authouredBy->` _person vertex_, _man vertex_ `--marriedTo->` _woman vertex_.

-Edges are directional, so if you set the edge, _man_ `--marriedTo->` _woman_, it only tells us that the man is married to the woman, but tells nothing about woman's relationship status.
+Edges are directional, so if you set the edge _man_ `--crushOn->` _woman_, it only tells us that the man is married to the woman, but it tells us nothing about woman's relationship status.
 For that, another edge, _woman_ `--marriedTo->` _man_, should be created.

-Unlike *labels* in property graph, unique edges in Appbase have unique names and creating more edges with the same name would simply create only a single edge, overwriting previously created edges.
-Using *labels* in property graph is a great way to create One-to-Many relations, but labels
-are **NOT** a necessity for such relations.
-We see later how to create One-to-Many relationships in Appbase.

-Edges have priorities, which are natural numbers, an extra data attached with each edge.
-This allows sorting and filtering of edges while fetching them.
-We see later in the documentation how this works.
+Appbase only allows for unique edge names.
+The default behaviour is last-write-wins in case a new edge is created with an existing name.
+Edges have priorities which are rational numbers (think of the ``Number`` datatype in Javascript).

 ### Path